Phuthita-jant/SQL_Project_Data_job_Analysis/README.md

 - **Git & GitHub:** Crucial for version control and sharing my SQL scripts and analyses, facilitating collaboration and tracking progress.

 # The Analysis
-This project used a series of queries to examine specific aspects of the data scientist job market.
-Here’s my answer to each question
+This project used a series of queries to investigate specific aspects of the data scientist job market.
+Here’s my answer to each question:

 ### 1. Top Paying Data Scientist Jobs
 This query identified the top 10 highest-paying remote data scientist jobs by filtering for the job title, excluding entries without salary data, and ordering by average yearly salary.